Nitrokey/nethsm/docs/clustering.md

 Keep that response for the next step.

-**WARNING**: registering a node immediately introduces a new node in the cluster, modifying the quorum threshold, even if the node has not actually joined yet.
-This can render the existing nodes inoperable until the new node has actually joined.
-Refer to the API documentation and the "Operational Redundancy" section of this document.

 #### Actually join the cluster

 Take the response from last step and append to it a `backupPassphrase` field